 - Teach your child to tell you right away if someone gives them a gift or extra attention.

-- If an abductor is actually grabbing a child, the child should fall on the ground, kick, scream, bite, and fight as hard as they can and make as much noise as they can.
+- If an abductor is actually grabbing a child, they should fall on the ground, kick, scream, bite, and fight as hard as they can and make as much noise as they can.